pyiron/pyiron/docs/source/installation_quickstart.rst

 If the script runs and the appropriate messages print out, you're finished!
 Congratulations!
 You’re finished with the pyiron install.

-If you're experiencing problems, please click here for frequently encountered issues :doc:`installation_errors`
+If you're experiencing problems, please click here for frequently encountered issues (coming soon) :doc:`installation_errors`

 For more complex tasks, such as configuring VASP or utilising on-cluster module based executables please click here :doc:`installation`.